-The letter reveals that Doc has in fact been sent (via the lighting strike and a time machine malfunction) to the year 1885, and as a result has created Timeline 7.
+The letter reveals that Doc has been sent (via the lighting strike and a time machine malfunction) to the year 1885, and as a result has created Timeline 7.
 Interestingly Timeline 6 is the first timeline to feature two versions of Doc, Marty, and Biff at the same time.

-Doc’s letter to Marty explains that he has been living in the year 1885, and works as a Blacksmith in a very early Hill Valley.
+Timeline 7 features the earliest changes to a timeline so far and see’s Doc living in the Old West.
+Doc’s letter to Marty explains that he has been living in the year 1885, and works as a blacksmith in a very early Hill Valley.
 He goes on to explain that he can’t get back due to damage to the DeLorean and that suitable replacement parts won’t be built until 1947, he adds he is quite content with his new life in his favourite time period.
-He has also hidden the DeLorean in a cave at Delgado mine for Marty (with the help of the 1955 Doc) to repair and get himself back to 1985.
+He also mentions that he has hidden the DeLorean in a cave at the Delgado mine for Marty so that with the help of the 1955 Doc he can repair it and get himself back to 1985.

 The headstone reads; “Here lies Emmet Brown, died September 5th 1885, shot in the back by Buford Tannen over a matter of eighty dollars.”
-With September 5th being only a week after Doc writes the letter for Marty, he decides to go backwards in time to 1885 to save Doc form Buford ‘Mad Dog’ Tannen, and in doing so he creates Timeline 8.
+With September 5th being only a week after Doc writes the letter for Marty, he decides to go backwards in time to 1885 to save Doc from Buford ‘Mad Dog’ Tannen, and in doing so he creates Timeline 8.

 After seeing the details of Doc’s murder on his tombstone, and the subsequent confirmation of both Doc’s presence in 1885 and Mad Dog Tannen’s reputation at the Hill Valley library.
 Marty and 1955 Doc decide Marty must travel back to the Old West and warn Doc of his fate.

 After escaping a battle between Native Americans and Federal forces, cutting the fuel line on the DeLorean, and meeting his great grandfather Seamus McFly (whose wife looks suspiciously like Lorraine McFly – meaning the McFly men clearly have a certain type) Marty arrives in Hill Valley, and quickly goes up against Buford Mad Dog Tannen.
-Unlike his encounters with Biff, and Griff, Marty isn’y able to outsmart Buford, who proves a little more dangerous and is only stopped from killing Marty by Doc’s arrival.
+Unlike his encounters with Biff and Griff, Marty isn’t able to outsmart Buford, who proves a little more dangerous and is only stopped from killing Marty by Doc’s arrival.

-Eventually, after copying the actual Clint Eastwood in A Fistful of Dollars (the movie we saw alternate 1985 Biff watching in the hot tub) Marty escapes his shootout with Buford and gets Doc to the train.
+Eventually, after copying the actual Clint Eastwood from A Fistful of Dollars (the movie we saw alternate 1985 Biff watching in the hot tub) Marty escapes his shootout with Buford and gets Doc to the train.
 The two take over the train and begin to push the DeLorean as the engine gains speed.

-Before Doc can get into the DeLorean with Marty however Clara arrives, and as she falls from the train and is quickly saved by Doc, the DLorean hits 1885 and sends Marty back to the future.
+Before Doc can get into the DeLorean with Marty however Clara arrives, and as she falls from the train is quickly saved by Doc, the DeLorean hits 1885 and sends Marty back to the future.
 Almost as soon as he arrives Marty is forced to jump from the DeLorean as a train smashes into it, finally destroying the time machine.

 As implied by the ‘Erected in eternal memory by his beloved Clara’ on Doc’s Timeline 7 tombstone, we see Doc save Clara from falling into Shonash Ravine.
-Instead we see that when Marty returns to 1985 the ravine is now known as ‘Eastwood Ravine’, a tribute to his own heroics and sudden disappearance under the alias of Clint Eastwood in 1885.
+Instead, we see that when Marty returns to 1985 the ravine is now known as ‘Eastwood Ravine’, a tribute to his heroics and sudden disappearance under the alias of Clint Eastwood in 1885.

-The ninth timeline didn’t arrive until almost 25 years after the third Back to the Future movie, and features in a special in the 30th anniversary box set of the trilogy.
+The ninth timeline didn’t arrive until almost 25 years after the third Back to the Future movie, and features in a special in the 30th-anniversary box set of the trilogy.

 The short details Doc Brown’s efforts to fix the future (specifically the version of 2015 we saw in the second movie) and avert a Nuclear Holocaust in the year 2045.
-Via Doc’s message to Marty we learn that Griff Tannen accidentally caused this Holocaust by uploading a virus which set off every Mr Fusion in the world, eventually Doc fixes Griff’s mistake (making sure he goes back to jail).
-But as Doc celebrates his victory, he realises he still has the ‘Quantum Mind Jar’ that he meant to dispose of in 2075, after this discovery another Doc Brown appears (perhaps creating a 10th Timeline?), and as the two are confused at each others presences the short ends.
+Via Doc’s message to Marty, we learn that Griff Tannen accidentally caused this Holocaust by uploading a virus which set off every Mr Fusion in the world, eventually, Doc fixes Griff’s mistake (making sure he goes back to jail).
+But as Doc celebrates his victory, he realises he still has the ‘Quantum Mind Jar’ that he meant to dispose of in 2075, after this discovery another Doc Brown appears (perhaps creating a 10th Timeline?), and as the two are confused at each other’s presences, the short ends.